chriswang8936/airbnbseattle_explore/README.md

 ## File Descriptions

-- Seattle_Airbnb_Data (folder)
+- Airbnb_Data (folder)

 This contains the source files for this project.

-The following Airbnb activity is included in this Seattle dataset:
+The following Airbnb features is included in this Seattle dataset:

-Listings, including full descriptions and average review score Reviews, including unique id for each reviewer and detailed comments Calendar, including listing id and the price and availability for that day
+    - Listings, including full descriptions and average review score
+    - Reviews, including unique id for each reviewer and detailed comments
+    - Calendar, including listing id and the price and availability for that day

 - Seattleairbnb (Jupyter Source File)
 This is the Jupyter notebook conducts all the analysis